dennyabrahamsinaga/dennysinaga.com/content/blog/uoftctf-2024.md

 `gsutil -m cp -r gs://flag-images .`

-This command copies an entire directory tree and performs a parallel multi-threaded/multi-processing copy to our current directory using [the top-level `gsutil -m` option]((https://cloud.google.com/storage/docs/gsutil/commands/cp)).
+This command copies an entire directory tree and performs a parallel multi-threaded/multi-processing copy to our current directory using [the top-level gsutil -m option]((https://cloud.google.com/storage/docs/gsutil/commands/cp)).

 ![result-copy](https://i.ibb.co/7QNL6gR/image.png)

-If we open each file, we can see that the flag is in xa.png.
+If we open each file, we can see that the flag is in `xa.png`.

 ![flag-oob-2](https://i.ibb.co/kXmrkQ3/image.png)